The Connection Between Menopause & Belly Fat

 Surgery/Medications.
 For women with risk factors for weight-related illness or complications, bariatric surgery or weight loss medications may be an option.

-“Above all else, I encourage my patients to embrace the changes in their body and not rely on the numbers on the scale for their self-esteem,” says Marino.
-“Women can be really hard on themselves and our culture has very strict beauty standards – try to show yourself a little love and compassion during this new stage of life.”
+“Above all else, I encourage my patients to embrace the changes in their body and not rely on the numbers on the scale for their self-esteem,” says Dr. Pope.
+“Women can be really hard on themselves and our culture has very strict beauty standards – try to show yourself a little love and compassion during this new stage of life.
+The goal for all of this should be strong and healthy, not skinny.”

 The women’s health experts at University Hospitals offer comprehensive services to help women manage their menopause symptoms, including integrative health therapies, weight management strategies and nutritional counseling.